COUNSELLING Brian Richards FdSc, MBACP

 A free 30 minute face-to-face consultation is available to those wondering if counselling is for them, and to ask any questions.

 Counselling normally takes place at the same time each week and lasts for 60 minutes a session.
 Potential clients are advised to be realistic and committed in the time they choose for counselling.
+Clients who cannot commit to the same time each week because of shift work or childminding practicalities are welcome to make flexible arrangements with me.

 Counselling can be taken over a pre-agreed number of weeks or can be taken on a week by week basis with regular check-ins to see how things are going.